Chinese Confinement Rules: What is the 40 Day Rule After Birth?

 What is the 40-Day Rule?

 The 40-Day Rule, often referred to as postpartum confinement, is a traditional practice observed in various cultures around the world.
 It involves a period of rest and recovery for the mother and newborn, typically lasting 40 days after childbirth.
-During this time, the mother is encouraged to focus on healing and bonding with her baby, with minimal exposure to external stressors.
+During this time, the mother is encouraged to focus on healing and bonding with the new baby after childbirth, with minimal exposure to external stressors.

 The rule emphasizes the importance of proper nourishment, rest, and care.
 Often, a postpartum nanny or confinement nanny is hired to assist the mother with daily tasks, cooking nutritious meals, and providing support.
 This period is seen as crucial for the well-being of both the mother and the newborn, setting a solid foundation for their future health.